IndrarajBiswas/DeFi-SaveTogether/README.md

 ## Overview

-Linea Microfinance follows a "savings before credit" philosophy inspired by Grameen Bank.
+DIDLab Microfinance follows a "savings before credit" philosophy inspired by Grameen Bank.
 Borrowers join small groups, prove consistent savings, and backstop each other through joint liability and slashable stake.
-Governance and emergency controls are designed for pilot rollouts on Linea Sepolia with a migration path to Linea Mainnet.
+Governance and emergency controls are designed for pilot rollouts on DIDLab (Chain ID 252501).

 Key goals: